BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data

-where $D$ is the number of output channels.
-The convolution uses a kernel size of 5 with symmetric zero-padding to maintain the original temporal length.
-This architecture enables the model to attend to localized temporal neighborhoods (e.g., a window of 5 time points), capturing transient dynamics characteristic of neural signals.
+where $d_c$ is the number of output channels.
+The convolution uses a kernel size of 5 with symmetric zero-padding, preserving sequence length while focusing on local neighborhoods of five time points.
+This design allows the encoder to detect transient fluctuations and oscillatory patterns that span short time windows, complementing the broad-scale dependencies learned by the Temporal Transformer.